Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Detailed Architecture of Voxel Classifier

 \section{Detailed Architecture of Voxel Classifier}

-We train a shallow voxel classification network to compare assembly generation quality semantically.
-We add softmax layer at the end of the network to make output logit to be a distribution.
-Detailed network structure is described in \Figref{fig:voxelpred}.
+We train a shallow voxel classification network to compare several models in terms of generation quality semantically.
+We add a softmax layer at the end of the network.
+The detailed network structure is described in~\Figref{fig:voxelpred}.